Dimension 1 - Social Strategy

 Evidence to provide

 If the definition of target clients includes terms such as “marginalized,” “excluded,” or “poor,” use the strategy to clarify what is meant by these labels.
-For example, “exclusion” can be political, social, geographic, or economic.
-The definition of “poverty” may refer to lack of assets, healthcare, education, sanitation, or other basic needs.
+For example, “exclusion” can be political, social, geographic, ethnic/racial, religious or economic.
+The definition of “poverty” may refer to low and/or unstable income, limited assets and limited or no access to healthcare, education, sanitation, or other basic needs.

 Field examples / Guidance for implementation